Cristina Estima Ramalho

 Biography

-b) People's connection with nature and place in urban areas
+• People's connection with place

-Prior to 2016, I worked for three years at the Western Australian Department of Biodiversity, Conservation and Attractions.
+Prior to 2016, I worked at the Western Australian Department of Biodiversity, Conservation and Attractions.
 The common denominator to the several projects I worked on was the use of spatial ecology frameworks and tools to address specific ecological questions.
 Projects included spatial conservation prioritization, species distribution models to understand impacts of future climate change and to support phylogeographic inferences, and development of topo-climatic spatial surfaces using ibutton technology.

 Current projects